Benzathine benzylpenicillin tetrahydrate

 L-A allows fungi to grow and the above symptoms to occur.
 Bicillin L-A does not work

-If you have to have any blood or urine tests tell your doctor you have been given
+If you are about to have any blood or urine tests, tell your doctor that you are being

-Bicillin L-A. Bicillin L-A may affect the results of some tests.
+Bicillin L-A may affect the results of some tests, including tests measuring glucose

 Things to be careful of